a review by the Crow.

 At a few points, the humour seemed a tad flat.
 But that’s actually not a real problem.
 The movie’s ominous, brooding overtone is hard to pierce through.

-Good job, production team!
+Good job, production team.

-Oh, dear me.
 Where do I even begin with this one?!

-Well, let’s start with Captain America himself: the man plays the part of the soldier with authority, despite his misgivings about his superiors.
+Let’s start with Captain America himself: the man plays the part of the soldier with authority, despite his misgivings about his superiors.
 We finally get to see him fully step out of the grip of orders from on high (although he has done so on occasion before) and become his own spearhead.

 Iron Man is, as usual, fun all-round.
-The only two highlights (and he has quite a few) of his performance here are his reaction to finding out the truth about 1991 (which he carries right through to the end), and how hurt he is by Cap’s referral to Barnes as his “friend”.
+The only two highlights (and he has quite a few) of his performance here are his reaction to finding out the truth about 1991 (which he carries right through to the end), and how hurt he is by Rogers’ referral to Barnes as his “friend”.
 Both moments are effortlessly played through Downey Jr, but add so much to the movie.

 Bucky Barnes/The Winter Soldier is pretty much what you expect of him.
-When I heard that they were going to have scenes shot in Romania, I was at first excited that Constanta (where Stan is from) would make an appearance, but we get Bucharest again.
+When I heard that they were going to have scenes shot in Romania, I was at first excited that Constanța (where Stan is from) would make an appearance, but we get Bucharest again.
 Not bad.
 Not spectacular, either.

 Helmut Zemo is not a man to be taken lightly.
 He has no powers, no nothing.
-And yet it’s he who finally tears the avengers apart.
+And yet it’s he who finally tears the Avengers apart.
 One year, he’s seethed with revenge.
 One year, a bomb, and a book is effectively all it takes for him to get the job done.
 I really hope his next appearance builds on Brühl’s menacing performance.

 I won’t go into too much detail about the rest of the characters, because they all do admirably.
 Spiderman was great to see back in action, and it’s nice to see the MCU building on the Scarlet Witch and Vision‘s relationship.
-Thunderbolt Ross also returns after his appearance in The Incredible Hulk, and since Norton’s departure and the love interest becoming vanished, it’s a bit of a surprise to see William Hurt back in the charactrler’s shoes.
+Thunderbolt Ross also returns after his appearance in The Incredible Hulk, and since Norton’s departure and the love interest becoming vanished, it’s a bit of a surprise to see William Hurt back in the character’s shoes.

 All I can say is, I’m happy for how Marvel continues to keep their engine running.
 I expect good things from them in the future.